LinguistDeveloper/clarive/docs/en/admin/roles.markdown

 The following information needs to be provided for creation:

-- **Role Name**: The name of the role e.g. developer, release manager, change manager
+- **Role Name** - The name of the role e.g. developer, release manager, change manager

-- **Description**: A longer description of the Role
+- **Description** - A longer description of the Role

-- **Dashboard**: Clarive has several Dashboards, combining relevant reports, related to the roles.
+- **Dashboard** - Clarive has several Dashboards, combining relevant reports, related to the roles.

 The dashboards combo box is the list of dashboards that are available for users with that role.
 The first one (in order) will be the default one.
 The user can also select his default dashboard in his preferences (user menu on top right corner).